Today we’ve got a big fight on our hands, it’s Shopify Vs Etsy…

 How to Use Etsy

-Etsy allows you to sell handmade jewelry, paper goods, and crafts, as well as vintage clothing and also antiques.
+On Etsy you are allowed to sell a range of things including handmade jewelry, paper goods, and crafts, as well as vintage clothing and also antiques .

 Etsy are actually pretty strict about what’s sold on their website.